brian-trann/recipe-shortcut-ios/README.md

 ## Dictionary / JSON Keys and values:

 This is a sample object that is returned from the `JavaScript Result`.
+Depending on the site, this object appear different.
 Add the keys to the `Text` panel that you would like to include in the Note.

 The JavaScript function manipulates the original object for easier access and formatting, for instance: `recipeIngredient` and `myInstructions` are altered.